-Frijoles de Olla which is basically Mexican beans is the perfect recipe to have on hand when you are looking for a Mexican inspired side dish.
-I like to make a batch of these beans to have on hand during the week, and it is perfect as a quick breakfast when an egg is added or alongside some spicy tacos for lunch or dinner.
+Frijoles de Olla is basically Mexican beans.
+This is the perfect recipe to have on hand when you are looking for a great side dish.
+I like to make a batch of these beans to have on hand during the week, as it is perfect as a quick breakfast when an egg is added or alongside some spicy tacos for lunch or dinner.

 One recipe that is a good standby in our home is this recipe for Frijoles de Olla (Mexican Beans).
 This recipe is so easy.
 Even though you need to soak the dried pinto beans before cooking, it is still really easy to make.
 The seasonings are as simple as making the beans, just toss a little salt pork, yellow onion, and garlic into a dutch oven and let everything do its magic.
 That is it.
 I made a batch of these Mexican Beans for a dinner party the other day, I know, that was bold of me, but they went really well with carnitas and icy cold beers.
 The next day the leftovers were great with poached eggs and warm tortillas.